quentinl-c/VisAcTh_calibration/README.md

 ## 📁 embedded_code
 This folder contains the Python code executed by MicroPython (V1.19.1) on the ESP32 board.

+ > [!CAUTION]
-⚠️ This code is not intended to be run on production or sensitive applications.
+ > This code is not intended to be run on production or sensitive applications.

 ## 🗒️ Datasheets and technical references